Updated on 7/01/2026

 - Warranty: 2-year

-The Bella Slim Air Fryer combines non-toxic safety with a space-saving design.
+The Bella Slim Air Fryer combines non-toxic safety with a space-saving design and low cost.
 Its EverGood™ ceramic coating is PFAS-, lead-, and cadmium-free and cleans up in seconds.
 What makes it stand out is its slim, vertical build.
 It saves up to 50% more counter or cabinet space than other air fryers of the same capacity.
-Quiet, efficient, and stylish, it’s perfect for dorms, RVs, or small kitchens where every inch counts.
+Quiet, efficient, easy to clean, and affordable.

 - Slim, vertical footprint saves real counter space.